The Electoral Pendulum is the most effective visual means of explaining electoral results.

 Subsequent to my last big revision on 29th January 2024 I have posted new post-election pendulums for New South Wales for the March 2023 elections and for Victoria in respect of their November 2022 elections.

-When the South Australian redistribution is finalised I shall revise my pendulum “Mackerras Pendulum South Australia - 2022 Result” to take note of boundary changes and add the fact that the seat of Dunstan is now held by Labor.
+When the South Australian redistribution is finalised I shall revise my pendulum “Mackerras Pendulum South Australia - 2022 Result” to take note of boundary changes and add the fact that the seats of Black and Dunstan are now held by Labor.

 There was a redistribution in Western Australia in 2023.
 My new pendulum reflecting the changes is now added.